arocca1/nfl-rushing/README.md

 * More extensive and explicit React testing, especially more complete Redux testing.
 The crux of the front-end logic is in the actions and reducers
 * Implement debouncing for the query search (could be done through a delay).
 It can be expensive to kick off a request per query change
 * Restructure the CSV file download to not download an attachment in-browser
+* Support parsing URL parameters directly.
+It would be nice to be able to search for players, and have the URL update, so that the link could be passed to someone else more seamlessly